praveenperera/blog-posts/2025/12-15-passkey-prf-bitcoin-wallet-backup.md

 A proposal for cross-platform Bitcoin wallet backup using WebAuthn PRF, no passwords, no server trust

 ==body==
-I've been building [Cove](https://covebitcoinwallet.com){: target="\_blank" rel="noopener noreferrer"}, a Bitcoin wallet focused on making self-custody accessible.
+I've been building [Cove](https://covebitcoinwallet.com), a Bitcoin wallet focused on making self-custody accessible.
 We launched with the standard approach: show users their 12/24 words, tell them to write it down somewhere safe.
 But Cove is supposed to be beginner-friendly, and for users just getting started with a hot wallet, keeping those words secure and not losing them is a major source of anxiety.

 I've wanted to add automatic cloud backup for a while, but I hadn't found a solution I loved.
 After researching existing approaches and working through the tradeoffs, I designed an architecture using the WebAuthn PRF (Pseudo-Random Function) extension combined with untrusted cloud storage.
 PRF lets us derive an encryption key from a passkey, so we can store encrypted data in iCloud or Google Drive without having to trust Apple or Google.
 This post outlines a proposal for a universal backup mechanism that any wallet can implement.

-I'm working with [Tankred Hase](https://x.com/tankredhase){: target="\_blank" rel="noopener noreferrer"} to develop this into a proper specification.
-I'm building this for Cove, and Tankred is interested in implementing it in [StashPay](https://stashpay.me/){: target="\_blank" rel="noopener noreferrer"}.
+I'm working with [Tankred Hase](https://x.com/tankredhase) to develop this into a proper specification.
+I'm building this for Cove, and Tankred is interested in implementing it in [StashPay](https://stashpay.me/).
 The goal is to prove the concept works across different wallets and platforms before formalizing the spec.

 ## Table of Contents